Breadcrumb

 Effective Position Statements

-When a charge of discrimination is filed with EEOC, the agency has the authority to investigate to determine whether there is a reasonable cause to believe discrimination occurred.
+When a charge of discrimination is filed with the EEOC, the agency has the authority to investigate to determine whether there is a reasonable cause to believe discrimination occurred.
 EEOC will ask both the Charging Party and the Respondent to provide information as part of its investigation.
-EEOC may request specific documents, information or interviews from your organization concerning the charge.
+EEOC may request specific documents, information, or interviews from the Respondent concerning the charge.
 In most cases, EEOC requests that the Respondent submit a statement of its position (known as a "position statement") with supporting documentation.
 The purpose of this document is to explain how Respondents can draft effective position statements.

 What should a position statement include?